 What is your choice then, LGA or PGA?

-Support this website simply by shopping in Amazon.
-It will give us small kickbacks, if you use the above affiliate links to make any purchases, which will help us grow.
+Support this website simply by shopping on Amazon and Newegg.
+We will receive small kickbacks, if the above affiliate links are used to make any purchases.

 Socket J is LGA 771 not 775 (Socket T)